 Days 8 - 10 : Etosha, Namibia

 Stay at Taleni Etosha Village for 2 nights

 Your Namibian safari experience begins today as you make your way to Etosha National Park where you will spend two nights at Taleni Etosha Village on a half board basis.Whilst here you can enjoy some game viewing in Etosha National Park, where a huge range of wildlife can be seen.

 Days 10 - 12 : Etosha, Namibia

 Stay at Mushara Bush Camp for 2 nights

 Today you will drive through Etosha National Park before exiting on the eastern side to stay in the private Mushara Reserve at Mushara Bush Camp in a family tent with breakfast and dinner included.
-Whilst here you can go on game drives either self-guided or with a guide in Etosha.
+Whilst here you can go on game drives either self-guided or with a guide into Etosha National Park.

 Days 12 - 14 : Central Highlands, Namibia

 Stay at Okonjima Plains Camp for 2 nights